hexronuspi/Project_Julia-Lang/README.md

 ## Acknowledgments

--  [@hexronispi] and future contributors.
+-  ` @hexronuspi ` and future contributors.

 ## Future Work

-In the future, the .html folders will be available live at [https://hexronuspi.github.io/Portfolio/project.html](https://hexronuspi.github.io/Portfolio/project.html).
-They will be integrated so that you can use them live without the need to download or perform any initial setup.
+In the future, the .html files will be available live at [https://hexronuspi.github.io/Portfolio/project.html](https://hexronuspi.github.io/Portfolio/project.html).
+They will be integrated so that you can use them without the need to download or perform any initial setup.
 .

-## Other Sections

-[You can add any other relevant sections or information here.]